 Prudent financial management policies have resulted in long-term bond ratings of AAA (Water and Wastewater) from Standard & Poor's, Aa1 for Water and Aa2 for Wastewater from Moody's Investors' Service and AA+ for Water and Wastewater from Fitch Rating.

-A summary of debt financing events in FY 14 is listed below.
+Below is a description of debt financing events in fiscal year 2015.
 Additional information is available in the Footnotes to the Financial Statements: